-In today's work environment, with so many employees working from home and businesses adapting to remote operations, fraud schemes related to the pandemic are on the rise.
+In today's work environment, with so many associates working from home and businesses adapting to remote operations, fraud schemes related to the pandemic are on the rise.

 In the healthcare industry alone, fraud rose 30% during the pandemic, according to Primary Source Verification provider TrueProfile.io.

 Fraud has always been prevalent in the healthcare and financial services industries.
 But in 2021, TransUnion reported perpetrators shifted their focus to the gaming and travel and leisure industries, with digital fraud increasing 393% and 155.9%, respectively.
 In general, fraudsters will set their sights on a new industry every few months, preferring sectors with increasing numbers of digital transactions, according to Shai Cohen, senior vice president of Global Fraud Solutions at TransUnion.